Cognitive and Clinical Neuroscience

 The aim of our research is to further understanding of the neurobiological and psychological foundations of cognitive and sensory functions in the human brain.

-Neurobiology of language, speech and memory
+Neurobiology of language and memory

 Our goal is to establish how the human brain can perceive, understand and remember our complex real-world experiences, with a particular focus on naturalistic language experiences, both spoken and signed language and its interactions with memory.
+We also investigate how language and memory functions break down in individuals with brain damage to obtain unique insights, informative for cognitive neuroscience models of language and memory.

 Our research makes use of multiple methodologies, including functional and structural MRI (fMRI, DTI), EEG, computational modelling and TMS to provide convergent evidence on the neural basis of language and memory in healthy and patient populations, and to translate these findings from cognitive neuroscience to clinical settings.